miketianchen/MDA_image_captioning/docs/proposal.md

     written in `TensorFlow`).
 Fig. 3C shows a good caption and 2D shows a bad caption generated by the model.
 We see that the baseline model does not do well on some images.
-The problem could be that unlike natural images, remote sensing images usually have strange views and many components, and thus require very detailed captions.
-So we need to improve the model.
+The problem could be that unlike natural ImageNet type images, satellite images have a top-down view with many components, and require detailed captions.
+The model will need to be modified to reflect this.

 <img src="../imgs/model_1_baseline_examples.png" alt="model_1" style="width:800px;" class="center"/>